-Where he stood on the question of public accommodations is unclear but the chain faced numerous lawsuits by Negros in the 1930s.
-However the best known case occurred in 1950 when a group of integrationists led by Mary Church Terrell was refused service in a Washington D.C.
+Where he stood on the question of public accommodations is unclear but the chain faced numerous lawsuits by Negroes in the 1930s.
+However, the best-known case occurred in 1950 when a group of integrationists led by Mary Church Terrell was refused service in a Washington D.C.
 Thompson’s Restaurant.

 Over the years the Thompson chain absorbed others, including Henrici’s and Raklios.
 At some point, possibly in the 1950s, the original Thompson’s concept was dropped.

 By 1956 Thompson’s operated the Holloway House and Ontra Cafeterias.
 In 1971, as Green Giant prepared to buy Thompson’s, it had about 100 restaurants, including Red Balloon family restaurants, Henrici’s restaurants, and Little Red Hen Chicken outlets.